piotrwicijowski/secret-santa/03_azure_functions/README.md

 ## Now, let's do actual development

-Our function's skeleton looks like this
+Our function's skeleton looks like this:
 ```
 //Imports and using